vExcess/Barbequery/README.md

 ```

 ### Creating components
 Lets call the object parameter which is used when creating an instance of a component the initialization object.
 Use `\{propertyName}` to insert a value from the initialization object into the code.
-You can also access subproperties from the initiliazation object like so `\{prop1.prop2}`
-The `$.html` is necessary if you are going to use value inserts, otherwise it is not necessary
+You can also access subproperties from the initiliazation object like so `\{prop1.prop2}`.
+The `$.html` is necessary if you are going to use value inserts, otherwise it is not necessary.
+There should only be one top level element in each component.
 ```js
 var exampleComponent = $.createComponent("MyComponent", $.html`
     <p style="border: 2px solid green;">